 If there is a state that has it all, it just might be Colorado.
-It’s home to the majority of the Lower 48’s tallest mountains — 58 of them are over 14,000 ft tall; one of America’s deepest canyons — Black Canyon of the Gunnison, and sand dune fields that wouldn’t look out of place in the Sahara at Great Sand Dunes National Park.
+It’s home to the majority of the Lower 48’s tallest mountains — 58 of them are over 14,000 feet tall!
+It also has one of America’s deepest canyons — Black Canyon of the Gunnison, and sand dune fields that wouldn’t look out of place in the Sahara at Great Sand Dunes National Park.

-The Centennial State is a camper’s paradise, too, with thousands of acres of open space that are free to enterprising boondockers.
+The Centennial State is a camper’s paradise, too, with thousands of acres of open space that house free campgrounds in Colorado.
 Going without amenities in this rugged wilderness is certainly no luxury adventure, but it is a great way to experience nature in its purest form.
 So are you ready to take the leap?
 Your only question should be, how can I start boondocking Colorado?
-Keep reading to learn more boondocking in Colorado and discover some of the best spots to try boondocking!
+Keep reading to learn more about boondocking in Colorado and discover some of the best spots to camp for free!

 Can I Go Boondocking in Colorado?

 There are loads of excellent opportunities for boondocking in Colorado — you just have to know where to look.
 A large percentage of the state is covered in land owned by the federal government, either through the National Forest Service or the Bureau of Land Management.
-Both allow for free boondocking, so long as you don’t stay in one place for more than fourteen days.
+Both allow for free boondocking in Colorado, so long as you don’t stay in one place for more than fourteen days.

-If you’re thinking of visiting Colorado’s southwest corner, including Great Sand Dunes National Park, Hansons Mill campground is perfect for boondocking.
-The area is popular for horseback riding, with several trails branch out from it.
+If you’re thinking of visiting Colorado’s southwest corner, including Great Sand Dunes National Park, Hanson's Mill campground is perfect for boondocking.
+The area is popular for horseback riding, with several trails branching out from it.
 It only has three designated camp spaces, which include fire rings and picnic tables, but it is a great place for free dispersed camping in Colorado if you can snag a spot.
 A vault toilet is the only other amenity available at the site.

-Hansons Mill sits over 10,000 feet above sea-level, which means snow is an issue for around half the year.
+Hanson's Mill sits over 10,000 feet above sea-level, which means snow is an issue for around half the year.
 It usually starts falling in significant amounts in early December and clears up around Memorial Day.
-The camping area is open during these times, but the roads won’t be plowed.
+This free camping area in Colorado is open during these times, but the roads won’t be plowed so be cautious.

 Sawmill Creek Campground